 Canned Pumpkin for Dogs

 Canned pumpkin is an excellent and very easy way to add fiber to the pooch’s diet.
 Make sure to purchase real canned pumpkin and not the pumpkin pie mix.
 The amount of pumpkin depends on the dog’s size.
-A small dog should have only about one teaspoon mixed into food while a dog exceeding 50 pounds can have 1/4 cup mixed into a meal.
+A small dog should have only about one teaspoon mixed into food.
+A dog exceeding 50 pounds can have 1/4 cup mixed into a meal.

-Just like with humans, our furry mates can have some constipation issues that require a bit more than a normal high fiber diet.
+Just like humans, our pups experience constipation.
 When all else fails, your dog will easily have a better bowel movement after ingesting an extra dose of fiber.

 The best fiber supplement for the pup is the very same we buy for ourselves.
 Laxatives like Miralax are clear and tasteless so can easily be mixed into food.
-Supplements, such as Metamucil, require a lot of water to work, so an unsweetened variety should be mixed with water when adding to food.
+Supplements, such as Metamucil, require a lot of water to work.
+Be sure to mix with water when adding to food.

-You can even mix ingredients like bran flakes cereal with water, or some brown rice, to add as an extra fiber supplement to be mashed in with the doggie’s meal.
+You can even mix ingredients like bran flakes cereal or brown rice, to add as an extra fiber supplement to be mashed in with the doggie’s meal.
 Be careful to consult with your veterinarian as to exact dosages for extra fiber supplements.

 High Fiber Dog Food for Continued Good Health

-To help your dog live a long, productive, and happy life means adjusting the pup’s pet food high fiber diet and keeping your furry mate active.
-Feeding an ingredients rich high fiber pet food has been shown to help in weight loss and reduce certain health risks, such as colon cancer, while helping to keep your dog in great shape.
+If you want your dog to live a healthy life, consider high fiber dog food!
+High fiber dog food helps in weight loss and reduces health risks such as colon cancer.
+Not to mention, it will keep your dog in great shape.
 Pet food high in fiber for dogs certainly can be an important aid for healthy living and behavior.

-Take care to feed your pet only the suggested amounts of dietary fiber and to consult with your vet before making drastic changes to your furry one’s diet.
+Be sure to feed your pet only the suggested amounts of dietary fiber.
+Lastly, consult with your vet before making drastic changes to your furry one’s diet.